 Therefore, it is suggested that demands are made for an adequate electricity supply and district heating (where possible) before the building site commences.
 The initiative does not cover construction of e.g. bridges and roads.

-Enablers to other measures
+Enablers to other measures Can be implemented: 2021

 That will imply changes to the planning before commencement and propellant requirements for tools and machines as well as demands on the utility companies for timely delivery.